MirelaI/flask_heroku_example/README.md

 ### Setup local environment variables
-First let's learn how we set those variables locally so I can make use of them in my code.
+First let's learn how we set those variables locally and make use of them in our code.

 I can see in the [Heroku documentation](https://devcenter.heroku.com/articles/heroku-local#set-up-your-local-environment-variables), that I can start my application locally using heroku command line.
 Let's try to run the command and see what happens: